A forward-looking municipality with a strong belief in a sustainable future

 Hedemora was founded in 1446 and is Dalarna’s oldest city.
 The municipality can proudly claim Sweden’s oldest mine that is still in operation, many international companies and a well-visited speedway.

-Most experienced, but yet the most modern in its class.
+Most experienced mining, yet the most modern in its class

 Today, Boliden Garpenberg in Hedemora Municipality is one of the world’s most modern mines, at the same time that it is Sweden’s oldest mining area still in operation.
 Zinc, lead, copper, silver and gold are extracted from the ore mined today.
 The operations are conducted with very high standards in terms of health, the environment and safety.
 Nobody should have to get hurt at work and the impact on the surrounding environment should be minimal.